hubert17/sharpdevelopmvc/README.md

 ### Web.config missing?

-Just copy _web.config then rename to Web.config
+Just `Rebuild` the project or copy _web.config then rename to Web.config

 ### Build Error?
 Could not resolve reference...
 Could not locate assembly...
 The underlying connection was closed...
 - Option 1: Run (Merge) [nugetfix.reg](https://stackoverflow.com/a/53677845/1281209)